 - Weighing pros and cons of various professional fields

 The families also experience the support of the wider PPC community when they attend special events at the church (such as children’s summer camp, the Community Pancake Dinner, the Community Christmas Dinner, and the Children’s Christmas pageant).

 WANT TO KNOW MORE?

-Contact Pastor Kendra Grams, Project SHINE Team Leader, and/or check out these resources which give more information about intergenerational poverty and two-generation approaches to help people move toward self-sufficiency:
+Contact Gayle Goff, Project SHINE Team Leader, and/or check out these resources which give more information about intergenerational poverty and two-generation approaches to help people move toward self-sufficiency:

 2 Generational Poverty Presentation by Montgomery County Department of Health and Human Services, Sunday, October 11, 2015